Lockett v. Ohio: Background

+On January 15, 1975, Sidney Cohen was killed at his pawnshop in Akron during a robbery.
+Sandra Lockett, the driver of the getaway car, was found guilty under the Ohio statute and sentenced to death.

 An Ohio law required that the death penalty was mandatory for felons convicted of aggravated murder unless the victim had induced the offense, the offense was committed under duress or coercion, or the offense was a product of mental deficiencies.
-Sandra Lockett, the driver of the getaway car for a robbery that resulted in the murder of a pawnshop owner, was found guilty under the Ohio statute and sentenced to death.
+The shooter agreed to testify against Lockett in exchange for leniency on the capital murder charge.
+Lockett was convicted and sentenced to death.

 Question before the Court

 Does the Ohio statute requiring the death penalty for felons convicted of aggravated murder violate the Eighth and Fourteenth Amendments by limiting the consideration of mitigating factors?